 The Beacon Program assures the quality of concurrent enrollment courses by requiring the use of the college course syllabi, college-level learning resources and college-level textbooks that are comparable to on-campus courses and approved by Suffolk's academic departments.
 The College's discipline specific course syllabi can be found at SUFFOLK'S COURSE DESCRIPTIONS.

 - Students must be approved by their high school teacher or guidance counselor for admission into courses offered through the Beacon Program.

 - Students must be in their junior or senior year of high school.
 High school sophomores must get prior approval from Suffolk's Beacon Program administration via the high school teacher.
 High school freshmen are not eligible to participate in the Program.

 - The student has demonstrated readiness to take a college level course.

 - The student has taken the high school and college pre-requisite course(s).

-Some Excelsior Program courses may have additional requirements for acceptance.
-Consult with EXCELSIOR PROGRAM ADMINISTRATION for more information.
+Some Beacon Program courses may have additional requirements for acceptance.
+Consult with BEACON PROGRAM ADMINISTRATION for more information.